Islandora/documentation/docs/contributing/releasing-islandora.md

 1. Bump the dependency on `islandora/crayfish-commons` in each `composer.json` file for each microservice
 2. Release the `Crayfish` microservices by creating a new release for them in Github.

-## JSONLD

-Release the `jsonld` module by creating a new release for it in Github.